Skip to main content

 • Gastrointestinal Health

-Viral gastroenteritis is an intestinal infection marked by watery diarrhea, abdominal cramps, nausea or vomiting and sometimes fever.
-It often is called a stomach “bug” or the stomach “flu,” but it’s not actually the flu or influenza, which is a respiratory illness.
+Viral gastroenteritis is an intestinal infection marked by watery diarrhea, abdominal cramps, nausea or vomiting, headache, muscle aches and sometimes fever.
+It's often called a stomach bug or the stomach flu, but it's not actually the flu or influenza, which is a respiratory illness.
 This infection often develops though contact with an infected person or by ingesting contaminated food or water.

-An upset stomach is a common symptom of a stomach bug, and this can make eating sound unappealing, even though you may be hungry.
-Knowing what to eat is difficult because you don’t always know what’s going to agree with your stomach.
+An upset stomach is a common symptom of a stomach bug, which can make eating sound unappealing, even though you may be hungry.
+Knowing what to eat is difficult because you don't know what will agree with your stomach.

 • Let your stomach settle.